 The cult Israeli TV show Fauda offers surprising answers to the perennial question: Can adults ever pass for native speakers of a language they weren’t born into?

-The United States has long been seen as mostly monolingual.
-However, things have changed rapidly in the last 40 years.
-A fifth of the population is now bilingual.
+The United States has long been seen as a mostly monolingual country.
+Things have changed rapidly in 40 years, however, and now well over a fifth of the population is bilingual.

 The blog "Life as a bilingual" is more than seven years old and has been consulted by a large number of visitors.
 We look back on this wonderful adventure.

 Some believe that women are better language learners and others say that there are more famous polyglots among men.
 Which is true?